splunk/public-o11y-docs/admin/authentication/SSO/sso-troubleshoot.rst

 Cause
 ******

 The :code:`Subject` attribute in the assertion has a format other than :code:`Persistent`.
 The :code:`Subject` attribute identifies the subject of a SAML assertion, which is typically the user who is being authenticated.
 A :code:`Persistent` subject means that IdP guarantees that this attribute always stays the same for a given user.
-Observability Cloud requires the subject to be in Persistent format.
+Splunk Observability Cloud requires the subject to be in Persistent format.

 Solution
 **********